chartbeat-labs/textacy/README.md

-## textacy: second-order natural language processing built on Spacy
+## textacy: higher-level NLP built on Spacy

-`textacy` is a Python library for performing second-order natural language processing (NLP) tasks, built on the high-performance [`Spacy`](https://spacy.io/) library.
-With the basics -- tokenization, part-of-speech tagging, parsing -- offloaded to another library, `textacy` focuses on tasks enabled by the availability of tokenized, POS-tagged, and parsed text: keyterm extraction, readability statistics, emotional valence analysis, quotation attribution, and more.
+`textacy` is a Python library for performing higher-level natural language processing (NLP) tasks, built on the high-performance [`Spacy`](https://spacy.io/) library.
+With the basics --- tokenization, part-of-speech tagging, parsing --- offloaded to another library, `textacy` focuses on tasks facilitated by the availability of tokenized, POS-tagged, and parsed text: keyterm extraction, readability statistics, emotional valence analysis, quotation attribution, and more.

 ### Features